 Be it dryness, swelling, flakiness, redness, or itchiness, dermatitis is the general term used for this wide range of skin inflammations.

-Check out these natural ways to reduce inflammation
+Check out these natural ways to reduce inflammation.

 These can be symptoms of a superficial skin irritation, but they can also be signs of an allergic reaction.
-When it occurs due to direct exposure to allergens, such as a specific substance or plant, it’s called Allergic Contact Dermatitis.
+When this occurs due to direct exposure to allergens, such as a specific substance or plant, it’s called Allergic Contact Dermatitis.
 For an exact diagnosis, you should seek medical attention.

 However, there are, of course, safety measures you can take yourself.